BogdanEAM/orbit/docs/dsl/readme.md

-The Orbit DSL has similar aims to [ProtoBuf](https://developers.google.com/protocol-buffers/) in that it aims to be a fast, efficient and simple way to define a well known binary protocol across processes and allow the evolution of types in a reliable way.
+The Orbit DSL has similar aims to [ProtoBuf](https://developers.google.com/protocol-buffers/) in that it aims to be a fast, efficient and simple way to define a well known binary format across processes and allow the evolution of types in a reliable way.
 It aims to be close to ProtoBuf at both source and binary level while allowing types specific to Orbit to be defined easily.